Unified Weak-to-Strong Coupling Transitions and Radiation Interference Induced by Vertical-Symmetry Breaking in Photonic Crystal Slabs: Conclusion

-The authors would like to thank the staff from the NanoLyon Technical Platform for helping and supporting in all nanofabrication processes, the Consortium Lyon Saint-Etienne de Microscopie (CLYM, FED 4092) for the access to the microscopes and David Albertini for having done the AFM image of the structure.
-This work is partly supported by the French National Research Agency (ANR) under the projects POPEYE and EMIPERO.
+\textit{Acknowledgments.}---The authors would like to thank the staff from the NanoLyon Technical Platform for helping and supporting in all nanofabrication processes, the Consortium Lyon Saint-Etienne de Microscopie (CLYM, FED 4092) for the access to the microscopes and David Albertini for having done the AFM image of the structure.
+This work is supported by the French National Research Agency (ANR) under the projects POPEYE and EMIPERO, and by Vietnam National Foundation for Science and Technology Development (NAFOSTED) under grant number 103.03-2024.16.
+H.S.N. acknowledges financial support from the French National Research Agency (ANR) under the projects POLAROID (ANR-24-CE24-7616-01), SUPER-HERO (ANR-25-CE24-4066), STRONG-NANO (ANR-22-CE24-0025), and CHOCOLAT (ANR-22-CE24-0025).